-The limitations of Acceptance Criteria
+The Limitations of Acceptance Criteria

 According to Software Testing Class, Acceptance Criteria are conditions which a software application should satisfy to be accepted by a user or customer.
 Often these can also be used to guide the testing for a testing team.
 If the acceptance criteria are met, then the story has passed.
 You can choose to test strictly against the acceptance criteria by using test cases or exploratory testing etc. and then once each acceptance criteria has been “ticked off”, you can mark testing as done.